Impact Training

 Your best bet?

-Learn to embrace a “do-it wrong- fast” mindset, knowing that you might not get it right the first time but knowing that taking action will create the clarity you want.
+Learn to embrace a “do-it wrong- fast” mindset, knowing that you might not get it right the first time, but knowing that taking action will create the clarity you want.

 Here are a few direct quotes:

-Fixing your communication problems is not something you can easily do on your own but it is something you must do.
+Now, I’m sure you know by now, fixing your communication problems is not something you can easily do on your own but it is something you must do.

 Also, try to determine your communication style and the extent to which it is helping or hindering your business success.

-The question: What single thing you wished you’d done more of?
+What single thing you wished you’d done more of?

 But what is marketing?